pixelstorm/coding_guidelines_custom_builds/README.md

 ### js
 1. When deploying to production, Compress your js files into one minified file
+2. Dont use javascript to match height of boxes use flexbox for this

 ### WordPress Setup
 1. Choose a unique relavent username(not admin) for the main login username